flashbots/mev-boost-relay/README.md

 (you can now visit adminer on http://localhost:8093/?username=postgres)

-The services need access to a beacon node for event subscriptions and the beacon API (by default using `localhost:3500` which is the Prysm default beacon-API port).
+The services need access to a beacon node for event subscriptions.
+You can also specify multiple beacon nodes by providing a comma separated list of beacon node URIs.
+The beacon API by default is using `localhost:3500` (the Prysm default beacon-API port).
 You can proxy the port from a server like this:

 ```bash
 ssh -L 3500:localhost:3500 your_server